 These arenas still exist today.
 Perhaps your child has attended a birthday party at a laser tag arena, for example.
 You pay to play there (meaning you rent the equipment), and the arena provides a scoring system and the game rules.
 Arenas can have extensive setups, including multiple levels and/or realistic battlefield scenery.

-When you play at home, you obviously provide your own equipment — such as the products in our matrix.
+When you play at home, you obviously provide your own equipment — such as the products in our product list.
 You can play outdoors or indoors, but be advised that some laser guns work better than others in bright sunlight.
 Most offer a few different gaming options, but there will be less versatility with at-home equipment than at an arena.

 No matter where you play or what game you pick, the goal is always the same.
 You want to strike the opponent’s sensors with your gun’s laser.